 - 3 eggs

 - ½ teaspoon black pepper

-- Ghee or Grassfed Butter, to shallow fry
+- ghee, butter or fat of choice to shallow fry

 - Preheat oven to 350F.